virtuallypassedsmartsparrow/StringArt/README.md

 # StringArt

 This project converts images into string art by arranging nails in a pattern on a canvas and guiding a single thread to create the artwork.
-The project includes four scripts, each designed to process images with different canvas shapes and color formats:
+The project includes four scripts, each designed to process images with different canvas shapes and color formats.

-- **Black & White with Circular Canvas**
-- **Black & White with Rectangular Canvas**
-- **Color with Circular Canvas**
-- **Color with Rectangular Canvas**

 ## How It Works